To provide medicines optimisations services and support the GPs and dispensary team at HMP Rochester.Main duties of the job

 - Registered with the General Pharmaceutical Council of GB (GPhC)

 - Diploma in General Pharmacy Practice/Clinical Pharmacy/Mental Health or equivalent (or working towards)

 - A member of or working towards Faculty Membership of the Royal Pharmaceutical Society

 - Previous prison/hospital/community pharmacy experience in the UK

-- Experience of providing clinical pharmacy services
+- At least 4 years experience of providing clinical pharmacy services

 - Experience of providing clinical services to mental health or substance misuse patients